fraxflax/frax-net-utils/README.md

   pingarp [ -d ] [ --lladdr ] HOSTNAME | ADDRESS<br>

-  pings an host and waits for the arp cache to get updated before printing the resulting arp-cache info<br>
+  pings an host and waits for the arp cache to get updated before printing the resulting arp-cache info

   `--lladdr` to only print the HW (MAC) address<br>
   `-d` to show ping result and progress waiting for arp cache to get updated